Respiratory Fit Test FAQs

 Who is authorized to wear an N95 Respirator?

-In compliance with OSHA requirements, all trainees must be fit tested and up-to-date certification to wear an N95 respirator before performing any tasks for which this mask is indicated.
-In order to be fit tested, there must be no interfering facial hair such as a beard or large mustache that affects the face seal of the mask.
-The fit test and certification is required annually.
+In compliance with OSHA requirements, all trainees must be fit-tested and have up-to-date certification to wear an N95 respirator before performing any tasks for which this mask is indicated.
+To be fit tested, there must be no interfering facial hair, such as a beard or a large mustache, that affects the mask's face seal.
+The fit test and certification are required annually.

 When is an N95 Respirator required?